The best eSIM for Hong Kong 2026 isn’t just about price — it’s about avoiding a mistake most travelers only discover after landing.

 Do I need a VPN in Hong Kong?

 No. Unlike mainland China, Hong Kong does not block Western apps or websites.
 Google, WhatsApp, Instagram, YouTube, and all standard apps work freely on any Hong Kong carrier without a VPN.
-VPN recommendations you may see online are aimed at mainland China travel, not Hong Kong.
-Verified April 2026.
+The Octopus app, MTR Mobile, and Google Maps all work without restrictions.
+VPN recommendations you see online are for mainland China travel, not Hong Kong.
+Verified May 2026.

 Which carrier is best for Hong Kong?